J3698/auto-15210-download/README.md

 local computer.

 1. Place the code from the 210 file in this repository at the end of the ~/.bashrc file on your local machine, replacing ANDREWID with your andrew id.
-If you're on a mac, you may have to put "source ~/.bashrc" at the end of the ~/.bash_profile file (untested).

-2. Run `source ~/.bashrc`, and then `210`.
+2. If you're on a mac, you may have to put "source ~/.bashrc" at the end of the ~/.bash_profile file.

-Now whenever you're in terminal, you should be able to run 210 and see the magic happen.
+3. Open a new terminal and run `210`.